SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 ## Flow action vs. form action

-Several action types are possible both as form action and as flow step​
+Several action types are possible both as form action and as flow step​.

 A [form action][6] might: